tenchjames/ShowMetheAlgorithms/explanation_5.md

 so that needs to be considered with a large structure.
 I did implement two versions to practice both. the find_slow will run in O(n) time but require less storage, where find will operate in O(1) time but require additional storage.

+Space complexity = O(n) where n == the number of blocks added to the chain Each block is stored one time in the linked list.
+Even with the hash map implementation an additional n hashcodes and pointers need to be stored.
+But this is just adding an addition n.
+So in big O this is still O(n)